Jump to:

 Musicians risk injury when working in cramped quarters, and/or use non-adjustable furniture and music stands, because these can alter postures and restrict movement.

-For all performers, lighting, temperature, noise levels and air quality (when performing outdoors) are possible risk factors for injury.
+For all performers, lighting, temperature, noise levels and air quality (when performing indoors and outdoors) are possible risk factors for injury.

 Social role and support system

-Psychosocial stressors, depression or anxiety, disordered eating, sleep, personality, coping and the absence of a support system are associated with the risk of injury in dancers.8,19 Among musicians, long hours at work, work content, high job demands, low control/influence, and the lack of social support have been linked to musculoskeletal pain.20 Performers may be reluctant to seek medical help due to insurance issues such as workers compensation and limited private coverage.
+Psychosocial stressors, depression or anxiety, disordered eating, sleep, personality, coping and the absence of a support system are associated with the risk of injury in dancers.8,22 Among musicians, long hours at work, work content, high job demands, low control/influence, and the lack of social support have been linked to musculoskeletal pain.23 Performers may be reluctant to seek medical help due to insurance issues such as workers compensation and limited private coverage and fear of having to miss time.

 Professional issues